microsoft/MIDI/src/shared/ext/README.md

 # midi_cpp2

+**NOTE: this will be removed from this repo and made into a Github reference to the MIDI Association repo once that repo is open**

 This is a set of code from The MIDI Association, usable under their license terms which are compatible with the Windows MIDI Services repo license terms.
 Using this code helps Windows MIDI Services keep compatible with best practices for message and protocol conversion.
 Currently, we're working directly with source, but we may move to headers + lib in the future to be able to keep up with changes in the source repo.

 * [MIDI CPP2 Repo](https://github.com/midi-mma/midi_cpp2)